justin-xing/web-forum-for-executive-orders/README.md

 2. Install dependencies (skip if already installed)

 ```
-# run if this is your first time locally running the backend
+# run if this is your first time locally running the frontend
 npm i
 ```